PiLoT650/Watchguard_Cytomic_Orion/misp/Install_misp_cytomic_orion.md

 **Notice:** The enrichment only works for **md5 values**!
 ![Add enrichment](pics/addenrich.png)<br>

 8. See the results from your dataset.
-You'll get back fileinfos - if present and knwon in your Orion dataset<br>
+You'll get back fileinfos - if present and known in your Orion dataset<br>
 like here the filename for this md5 hash.
 Second thing is you're getting back all machines this file was seen on.
 ![Result of enrichment](pics/enrichresult.png)<br>